-Responsible partner / Author: FHG / Jakob Abeßer Related Technology Enablers: TE-207 audio coding, which are usually specialized towards different characteristics of these two signal types.
+Responsible partner / Author: FHG / Jakob Abeßer

+The problem of automatically discriminating between speech and music in audio recordings was first investigated in the late nineties among others by Scheirer and Slaney [SS97].
+Speech-music discrimination has many potential applications.
+For instance, dividing audio streams into segments of music and segments of speech allows to effectively choose algorithms for signal enhancement and audio coding, which are usually specialized towards different characteristics of these two signal types.
 Also, speech recognition applications benefit from a preliminary detection of speech segments in order to avoid misclassifications.
 Special requirements towards real-time performance and robustness to noisy signals arose from the application of speech-music discrimination in the monitoring of telecommunication systems and broadcasting services such as radio channels.